Part Four Remuneration

-- The starting salaries of teachers who have completed a recognised teacher education qualification and who also have a qualification defined by a ‘G’ notation are noted alongside the salary scale.
+- The starting salaries of teachers who have New Zealand Teachers Council registration and who also have a qualification defined by a ‘G’ notation are noted alongside the salary scale.

-- The starting salaries of teachers who have not completed a recognised teacher qualification but have a qualification defined by a ‘G’ notation are noted alongside the Base Scale – Untrained Teachers.
+- The starting salaries of teachers who do not have New Zealand Teachers Council registration but have a qualification defined by a ‘G’ notation are noted alongside the Base Scale – Untrained Teachers.

-- If such a teacher subsequently completes a recognised teacher qualification s/he shall translate to the minimum step payable for the relevant qualification group on the Base Scale – Trained Teachers or, if such a teacher’s salary is already at or above the applicable minimum step payable on the trained teachers scale, that teacher will translate to the next highest step on the scale.
+- If such a teacher is subsequently granted New Zealand Teachers Council registration s/he shall translate to the minimum step payable for the relevant qualification group on the Base Scale – Trained Teachers or, if such a teacher’s salary is already at or above the applicable minimum step payable on the trained teachers scale, that teacher will translate to the next highest step on the scale.
 This date shall become their new anniversary date for salary progression purposes.

 Note: For example a teacher who was on step 9 of the untrained teachers scale would translate to step 6 trained teachers scale.

-- Teachers who do not have a subject/specialist qualification defined by a ‘G’ notation and who have not completed a recognised course of teacher education commence on step one of the Base Scale – Untrained Teachers.
+- Teachers who do not have a subject/specialist qualification defined by a ‘G’ notation and who do not have New Zealand Teachers Council registration commence on step one of the Base Scale – Untrained Teachers.

 - The Secretary for Education, having regard to a teacher’s previous service and professional, technical, practical or other suitable experience, may approve a higher commencing step than set out in 4.2.2 (a) to (c) above, subject to the provisions of Appendix A. The Secretary for Education may, in exceptional circumstances, exercise discretion in the placement or progression of a teacher within the salary scale.

-- Applications that are received under clause 4.2.2(b)(ii) from 1 June 2008, and where the teacher has completed a recognised course of teacher education after 1 November 2007, can have relevant work experience already counted in the teacher’s first salary assessment included, where:
+- Applications that are received under clause 4.2.2(b)(ii) from 1 June 2008, and where the NZ trained teacher has completed a course of teacher education (as recognised by the New Zealand Teachers Council) after 1 November 2007, can have relevant work experience already counted in the teacher’s first salary assessment included, where: